 Google Doc logins at approved classes will be used to track your progress.
 Ask the class instructor for assistance.
 Any questions or issues should be directed to CURecreation@colgate.edu

 General Information listed below, dates will be updated throughout the semester.
 Visit the event calendar

 Wellness Workshops and Seminars

-- We See You Collaborative Studio this is a series that was designed to present students with a therapeutic, safe space to exercise their creativity using language and images.
-We’ve established the space as a response to student need for safe creativity.
-During the Spring semester, partnered with the Shaw Wellness Center, we held two successful meetings of the studio in which students created within a community designed for them.
-We offer students a chance to create (poetry, story, visual collages, paintings, and various other forms) without being graded or judged in a punitive sense while still being guided by artists.
-We have a particular emphasis on being there for those who feel they aren’t heard or are under represented here on campus and in the world.
-We also aim to empower students by teaching them therapeutic writing techniques that they might do on their own.
-This semester with the additional sessions, we hope to help students grow as creators as they learn about their own wellness and ways to manage their well-being.
-1 hour weekly sessions meeting for 10 consecutive Tuesdays at 7 p.m.
-First Session is at the Shaw Wellness Center on Feb 7.
+- We See You Collaborative Studio is a series that was designed to present students with a therapeutic space to exercise their creativity using language and images.
+It was created by 2016-2017 Creative Writing Fellows Nana Adjei-Brenyah, Erin Mullikin, and Cate McLaughlin.
+The space was established as a response to student need for safe creativity.
+During the Spring of 2017, students were offered a chance to create (poetry, story, visual collages, paintings, and various other forms) without being graded or judged in a punitive sense while still being guided by artists.
+We See You has an emphasis on being there for those who feel they aren’t heard and/or are underrepresented on campus and in the world.
+We also aim to empower students by teaching them therapeutic writing/creative techniques that they might do on their own.
+This semester previous participants/staff members Natasha Torres '15 and Kasper Alberico '18 will be guiding the space and hope to help students grow as creators as they learn about their own wellness and ways to manage their well-being.

 Start date: 9/12 at 7PM in Shaw Wellness Lounge